corda/corda-docs/content/en/docs/cenm/1.3/network-map-overview.md

 {{< note >}}
 In Corda 3 no implementation of the HTTP network map server is provided.
-This is because the details of how a network manages its membership (the databases, ticketing workflows, HSM hardware etc) is expected to vary between operators, so we provide a simple REST based protocol for uploading/downloading NodeInfos and managing network parameters.
+This is because the details of how a network manages its membership (the databases, ticketing workflows, HSM hardware etc) is expected to vary between operators, so we provide a simple REST based protocol for uploading/downloading `NodeInfo`s and managing network parameters.
 A future version of Corda may provide a simple “stub” implementation for running test zones.
 In Corda 3 the right way to run a test network is through distribution of the relevant files via your own mechanisms.
 We provide a tool to automate the bulk of this task (see below).